JarBarKar/carpark_availability/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 <b>Query user's detail:</b><br>
-Description-> Get current user's detail, only user with authorized token is able to query this data, or else blocked.<br>
+Description-> Get current user's detail, only user with authorized token is able to query this data, or else blocked.
+Do note to insert the retrieved PUBLIC_ID from login request and replace it at the route below.<br>

 Route to request (for POSTMAN/Frontend)-> http://127.0.0.1:5000/user/<PUBLIC_ID><br>
 Type of request->GET<br>